 Used cars are like blind dates.
-You never know what your going to get.
+You never know what you’re going to get.

-These rules do not apply for used cars.
+These rules do not apply to used cars.

 Once the decision is made to buy a used car you enter a whole new galaxy.
 To compare in astronomic terms, when you buy a new car, you’re entering the orbit of a bright and shiny new planet; with the used car you’re entering a black hole.